Paco8/kodi-repo/README.md

 # Test repo
-This repo for kodi provides modified versions of the netflix, amazon, hbogoeu and disney+ addons, with support for [ttml2ssa](https://github.com/Paco8/ttml2ssa), which provides better looking and more customizable subtitles.
+This repo for kodi contains modified versions of the netflix, amazon, hbogoeu and disney+ addons, with support for [ttml2ssa](https://github.com/Paco8/ttml2ssa), which provides better looking and more customizable subtitles.

 After installing any of the addons you'll see a new addon: